[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 multi account strategy aws

-If you’re new to working with AWS Organizations, you may be interested in having a look at this in-depth introduction guide that will take you step-by-step through the process of creating your first organization and Service Control Policy, with hands-on examples to help you get started.
+If you’re new to working with AWS Organizations, you may be interested in this in-depth introduction guide.
+It will take you step-by-step through the process of creating your first organization and Service Control Policy, with hands-on examples to help you get started.

 To simplify the process of managing identities and access to AWS resources, it’s no longer recommended to set up users directly on AWS IAM.
 Instead, AWS advises using a specialized identity provider (IdP) and relying on roles to assign access to those identities.